 As such, Jim has written three books: The Spirit behind Badge 145, Justice Revealed, and Jurisdiction.
 The first two are suitable as a devotional.
 The third one provides a unique conversation between a cop and a pastor about how God relates to the realities of life.
 (Scroll down to read more details on each book.)

-In addition to the books, I have written many articles for online publications.
-Moreover, I am the former managing editor of Law Enforcement Today.
+In addition to the books, Jim has written many articles for online publications.
+Moreover, he is the former managing editor of Law Enforcement Today.

-I hope you find something helpful as you journey in faith.
-I am always thrilled to hear from readers.
-Please do not hesitate to drop me a message at [email protected] with comments or questions.
+Finally, we hope you find something helpful as you journey in faith.
+We are are always excited to hear from readers.
+Please do not hesitate to drop us a message at [email protected] with comments or questions.